1. To install the GPIB-USB interface, connect the USB connector from the GPIB-USB interface to a USB port on your computer.

 Use the following video tutorials or the document below to assist you in completing this task:

-The NI Measurement & Automation Explorer (MAX) utility comes with the NI-488 driver for your GPIB controller.
-MAX makes GPIB instrument detection and control easy by providing you tools to search for connecting instruments, and send and receive communication with your device.
+The Measurement & Automation Explorer (MAX) utility comes with the NI-488 driver for your GPIB controller.
+MAX makes GPIB instrument detection and control easy by providing tools that help you search for connecting instruments, and send and receive communication with your device.

 Figure 2.
 MAX Main Menu

 To confirm that your GPIB device is connected properly, expand the Devices and Interfaces subdirectory below My System.
 Then select your GPIB controller.
-In this tutorial, we use an NI USB-GPIB-HS controller.
+This tutorial uses a USB-GPIB-HS controller.
 If you are using a PCI, serial, or Ethernet controller/converter, the name may be slightly different.
 Click on Scan for Instruments.

 Figure 3.
 Scanning for Instruments in MAX